errorexists/Getting-Started-With-OpenCore/README.md

 # UEFI

-**ConnectDrivers**: YES (Forces .efi drivers, change to NO for faster boot times but cerain file system drivers may not load)
+**ConnectDrivers**: YES (Forces .efi drivers, change to NO for faster boot times but certain file system drivers may not load)

 **Drivers**: Add your .efi drivers here.